 How to Pitch Music Supervisors in 2026: What Actually Works

 Pitching music supervisors has never been easier to do badly.
-With every platform making it simpler to upload and share, the volume of unsolicited pitches has exploded.
-The quality hasn't kept pace.
+Every platform on earth has made it simpler to upload, share, and ship a track to a stranger's inbox.
+The volume of unsolicited pitches has exploded.
+The quality has not kept pace.
+Music supervisors in 2026 are quietly drowning in 200-song WeTransfer dumps with no context, no metadata, and no respect for their time.

 The supervisors who are responsive to pitches — and there are many who genuinely want to hear new music — have developed fast filters for separating serious professionals from noise.
 This guide is about being firmly in the first category.